accurascan/iOS-KYC/README.md

 // Set min and max percentage for glare liveness.setGlarePercentage(6, 99) //set glaremin -1 and glaremax -1 to remove this filter

-// if you want to enable SSL certificate pinning for Liveness API set it true.
-// if 'evaluateServerTrustWIthSSLPinning()' is true must have to add SSL Certificate of Your liveness API Server in Your Proeject's Root directory liveness.evaluateServerTrustWIthSSLPinning(true)
 ```

 Step 2: Handle Accura liveness Result